 BA in Music: Composition Track

 To declare a music major in the Composition Track, students must first take MUS 121 Theory and Analysis I, and one semester of MUS 349R Composition.
-Upon completion of these two courses, students may complete a Music Major Track Selection form online and submit a portfolio of their work for approval by the Composition faculty.
+Upon completion of these two courses, refer to the Declaring a Music Major & Advising page for more information, and submit a portfolio for approval by the Composition faculty.

 We look forward to creating new music with you at Emory!